Hertfordshire Cheetahs: 2011

 2011 was another eventful season for the Cheetahs, the club celebrating their 25th anniversary, with more several comings and goings in the playing roster and coaching staff.
 Linebacker Jamie Brown was installed as the team's new defensive co-ordinator and a partnership on offense between retired kicker Douglas Andrews and quarterback Martin Brown, after the departure of previous coach Adrian Stemp.
 Brown became the team's new starting QB ahead of the established Paul Symonds, who took the opportunity of also playing wide receiver as well as quarterback after recovering from an arm injury sustained the season before.
 Backup quarterback Nik Maxey, who once played for the Great Britain Crusaders (Under 18) and Bulldogs (University) teams, would also take a more active coaching role as the 2011 season unfolded.
-Head coach Drew Anderson announced towards the end of the season that he would step down to become the head of BAFA's Community Football scheme.
+Head coach Drew Anderson announced toward the end of the season that he would step down to become the head of BAFA's Community Football scheme.

 Before the 2011 season kicked off, Cheetahs formed a partnership with the University of Hertfordshire Hurricanes team, culminating in two scrimmage games to help prepare the Hurricanes for their winter football season.
 So successful were the games that several players, led by former Cheetahs linebacker Richard Ward, returned and he brought a few Hurricanes players with him to play for the Cheetahs in the 2011 season.

 The club also announced that they would form a Youth Kitted team with help from the local youth and community authority.

 Before the season kicked off proper in April, the Cheetahs were transferred back to the Eastern Conference of BAFA's Community League to be reunited with their old rivals from Kent, Norwich, Bedfordhire, Essex and Milton Keynes, who themselves spent a season with the Cheetahs in the West Conference joined them back in the East.